Stuck for holiday ideas this year? Why not consider these 10 American cities to see by train?

 Train info: From the Los Angeles Union Station take the train to your final destination, the San Diego Santa Fe Depot.

 San Diego is the oldest town in California.
 It’s characterised by Spanish Colonial-style buildings overlooking the ocean.

-Between the Petco Park and Convention Center, you’ll find yourself the heart of town: the Gaslamp Quarter National Historic District.
+One of the things to do in San Diego is to visit a place between the Petco Park and Convention Center, where you can find yourself the heart of town: the Gaslamp Quarter National Historic District.
 Here, you can marvel at the Victorian buildings by day and enjoy the nightlife the city has to offer in the darker hours.